 In 2016, she starred in and co-wrote a short musical adaptation of Toni Morrison’s BELOVED for Rafael Casal and Daveed Diggs’ #BARS at The Public Theater with Jay Adana.
 Zeniba and the piece were later featured on PBS’s The Great American Read which paid honor to the impact of cherished American literature.
 Z and Jay went on to become the inaugural Alumni Residency writers of #BARS and worked to develop a new musical, THE LOOPHOLE, with the mentorship of Jeanie O’Hare.
 THE LOOPHOLE has since been developed by The Dramatist Guild Foundation Fellowship, produced in a developmental production at The Public Theatre, featured at the 50th Anniversary Gala of HAIR, and won the 2020 Richard Rodgers Award.

 Zeniba has continued to play a role in the development of dozens of digital shorts and new musicals as director, coach, consultant, actor, educator, and writer.
 Parts of her one-woman show "iQuit: Millennial Retirement Gala" have been viewed over two million times on the internet and she has collectively worked to create over 100 million views for various independent projects and businesses.
-Z has collaborated with Buzzfeed, The New York Times, The Public Theatre, Mixed Blood, NYU Playwright Horizons, Goodspeed Musicals, NYC WinterFest, NYMF, Theatre Raleigh, Theatre by The Sea, RWS & Associates, La Mama, The Dramatist Guild Foundation, The American Theatre Wing, Joe’s Pub, The GreenRoom42, 54 Below, Farmingdale Arts Council, The Gibney, Holland America Cruise Line, Bad Dog Theatre Toronto, Woolly Mammoth, St. Louis Rep, Ring of Keys, Democracy Now, Caveat, SPACE on Ryder Farm, SpeakEasy Stage, Signature Center, New York Theatre Barn, and Rattlestick Playwrights Theatre.
+Z has collaborated with Buzzfeed, The New York Times, The Public Theatre, Mixed Blood, NYU Playwright Horizons, Goodspeed Musicals, NYC WinterFest, NYMF, Theatre Raleigh, Theatre by The Sea, RWS & Associates, La Mama, The Dramatist Guild Foundation, The American Theatre Wing, Joe’s Pub, The GreenRoom42, 54 Below, Farmingdale Arts Council, The Gibney, Holland America Cruise Line, Bad Dog Theatre Toronto, Woolly Mammoth, St. Louis Rep, Ring of Keys, Democracy Now, Caveat, SPACE on Ryder Farm, SpeakEasy Stage, Signature Center, New York Theatre Barn, Rattlestick Playwrights Theatre, Eugene O'Neill Theater Center, and Rhinebeck Writer's Retreat.

 Z is passionate about the effects of heart and brain coherence on human consciousness and has completed Alpha Brainwave Training 1 at Dr. James Hardt’s Biocybernaut Institute and completed two advanced retreats on meditation’s effects on piezoelectricity with Dr. Joe Dispenza.
 She has additional training in antiracism and leadership from Urban Bush Women, and graduate coursework in Trauma & Communal Suffering, The Shape of The Story, and Artist Identity from NYU Gallatin where she briefly pursued an Independent Masters in Musical Film and Television.
 She has additional film and tv training from The Independent Film School and Writing Pad Los Angeles.
 Zeniba is the winner of the 2021 Jonathan Larson Award, 2021 Vivace Award, the 2020 Richard Rodgers Award, and West High’s Funniest Senior.